isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 ---
-id: import-images-configuration
+id: 04-import-images-configuration
 themes: cartridge-configuration
 title: How to configure the cartridge to import PIM images?
 popular: false
-related: where-configuration, configure-PIM-API, mapping-configuration, categories-configuration, products-filter-configuration
+related: 01-where-configuration, 02-configure-PIM-API, 05-mapping-configuration, 06-categories-configuration, 03-products-filter-configuration
 ---

 # But what "images" are we talking about exactly!?